mrunaljsarvaiya/mrunaljsarvaiya.github.io/_projects/1_peanut_project.md

 </div>

-During my 4 years at Peanut, I built and integrated a number of core features for our autonomy stack including but not limited to
+During my 4 years at Peanut, I built and integrated a number of core features for our autonomy stack:

-- Developed the motion planning software architecture for a custom mobile manipulator
+- Developed the motion planning software architecture for a custom-built mobile manipulator.
-- Selected, integrated and tuned a trajectory tracking controller and time optimal trajectory generator (TOPPRA)
+- Selected, integrated, and fine-tuned a trajectory tracking controller along with a time-optimal trajectory generator (TOPPRA).
-- Designed and implemented a custom navigation planner for hotel hallways that generates human-like and aesthetically pleasing motions
+- Designed and implemented a custom navigation planner for hotel hallways, generating human-like and aesthetically pleasing motions.
-- Trained a neural network model to estimate manipulator currents used to add trajectory generator torque constraints for enhanced reliability
+- Trained a neural network model to estimate manipulator currents, adding torque constraints to the trajectory generator for improved system reliability.
-- Engineered tools to optimize robot paths by smoothing trajectories and reducing overall joint-space distance by tweaking input configurations using an optimization program
+- Engineered optimization tools to smooth robot paths, minimize joint-space distances, and adjust input configurations using advanced optimization techniques.
-- Communication architecture between controllers and the main on-board computer
+- Developed the communication architecture between controllers and the main onboard computer, ensuring efficient data exchange.
-- Error recovery and safety features for the mobile base motors
+- Implemented error recovery mechanisms and safety features for mobile base motors to enhance operational robustness.
-- State machines for executing missions during deployment
+- Created state machines for mission execution during deployment, streamlining task automation.
-- RViz-based tool to record, modify and playback cartesian paths
+- Designed an RViz-based tool for recording, modifying, and replaying Cartesian paths, aiding in testing and debugging.
-- Collision checking tools (through MoveIt) used by other planners in the stack
+- Integrated collision-checking tools via MoveIt to support other planners in the robotic stack.